-You may only take the FPSB[®] Risk and Estate Planning Specialist exam once in the one-week exam window each month.
-There is no overall limit to the number of times you may take the exam.
+There is no limit to the number of times you may take the exam.
+You may only take the FPSB[®] Risk and Estate Planning Specialist exam once in the designated exam window each month.

 12. Why do I need to answer the 10 questions on the exam that are not scored?
 FPSB works to constantly improve its exams.
 In order to accomplish this, FPSB needs to pretest some questions before they become a part of the exam.
 This requires FPSB to gather responses from candidates.
 These 10 questions are randomly distributed throughout your exam, so you will not know which questions are being pretested and which count toward your score.
 Therefore, you should assume that all questions count and answer every question with the same concern for your score.